Roseline Konya: Career

-Konya began her career as an Assistant Lecturer in the University of Port Harcourt in 1979, after which she moved on to Brunel University, U.K where she obtained her PhD.
-She returned to Nigeria in 1984 and continued as a lecturer in the University of Port Harcourt.
+Konya began her career as an Assistant Lecturer at the University of Port Harcourt in 1979, after which she moved on to Brunel University, U.K where she obtained her Ph.D.
+She returned to Nigeria in 1984 and continued as a lecturer at the University of Port Harcourt.
 Before being appointed as the Rivers State Commissioner for Environment, she held several positions and these include: